Four Malaysian telcos agree to use state 5G network

 The updated RAO was expected to be published upon approval by Malaysia's communications regulator, DiGi said.

+A fifth operator, Maxis Bhd MXSC.KL, said it was still assessing the governance requirements for the access agreement.

-Four major telco firms had earlier requested the government to review the RAO, describing its pricing model as "not commercially viable", Reuters had reported in May.
+Maxis, Celcom, DiGi and U Mobile - the country's four major telco firms - had earlier requested the government review the RAO, describing its pricing model as "not commercially viable", Reuters had reported in May.

 The signing of the access agreements comes after Celcom, DiGi, Telekom and a fourth firm YTL Communications - agreed to take up a collective 65% stake in DNB this month.

-Two other major operators - U Mobile and Maxis Bhd - declined to take up equity in DNB.
+U Mobile and Maxis declined to take up equity after the government declined their proposal for a majority stake.

-YTL started offering 5G services to its customers last year.
-Maxis did not immediately respond to a request for comment on whether it would be signing up for access to DNB's network.

 (Reporting by Rozanna Latiff; Editing by Martin Petty)